scott45/vof-deployment-scripts/docs/monitoring.md

 # Monitoring

-## Tech Stack
+### Tech Stack

+- Stackdriver
-Stackdriver and google-fluentd
+- google-fluentd

-## Setting Up Monitoring for VOF using Google Stackdriver and Google-Fluentd
+### Setting Up Monitoring for VOF using Google Stackdriver and Google-Fluentd

 - Create a [service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with keys that have monitoring roles included.
 Make sure to explicitly tell the instance which service account to use as explained [here](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances), else it will use the default service account.
 But If you do not wish to create a new service account(bad practice), add the monitoring permission onto the default service account.